realpvz/turpal/README.md

-## I dont implement endDate in HeavenlyTours cause:
+# I didn't implement endDate in HeavenlyTours
+Cause there is not enough data about the way. and online-searching is not good way to implement it.

+## If we want to implementing it:
 In the current setup, the Heavenly Tours API requires multiple requests to fetch tours based on startDate and endDate.
 Therefore, we will implement a short-polling structure with a new endpoint called /result.

 ## Search Process